 #1 Updated by Lexxie L over 1 year ago

 Artwork for "open" and "closed" castle and unit activity icon can be found here:

 Notes on why open and closed variants should both be provided to ruleset designers, are in that post.

-#2 Updated by Sveinung Kvilhaugsvik 11 months ago
+#2 Updated by Sveinung Kvilhaugsvik over 1 year ago

 - Status changed from Resolved to In Progress

 Nice!
 I like that there are two castles.
 In 3.1 sandbox will place some castles at the start of the game.
 I could use the second castle to make the placed castles look different.